killboxalpha/nanoreflow/README.md

 **News**

-* Forked from 0xPIT & uploaded the code heavy reestructuration
+* Forked from 0xPIT & uploaded the code after a lot of reestructuration
 * Board design has also changed

 **Arduino-based reflow oven controller with:**